-Clive and Valerie Warrington: Son accused of murdering parents
+Clive and Valerie Warrington: Son charged with murdering parents

 - Published

-A man has been charged with the murder of his divorced parents whose bodies were found 15 miles (24km) apart.
+A man has been charged with murdering his divorced parents whose bodies were found 15 miles (24km) apart.

 The body of Clive Warrington, 67, was found at Sherborne Place in Cheltenham at 06:25 GMT on Wednesday.